Banque Internationale à Luxembourg

 Banque Internationale à Luxembourg S.A.
-(BIL, "International Bank in Luxembourg") is the oldest private bank in Luxembourg.
-It offers commercial and corporate banking services.
+(BIL, "International Bank in Luxembourg": Luxembourgish: International Bank zu Lëtzebuerg) is the oldest private bank in Luxembourg.
+It offers commercial and corporate banking services, and was the country's third-largest employer by 2011, with 3,640 employees.
 Since 2018, it has been majority-owned by China-headquartered Legend Holdings.
+The bank has offices in Luxembourg, Switzerland and China.